AnimeNL/volunteer-portal-api/README.md

+> [!CAUTION]
+> This repository will no longer be maintained; check out the [AnimeCon Volunteer Manager](https://github.com/AnimeNL/volunteer-manager) instead.

 AnimeCon 2021 Volunteer Portal (backend)
 ===
 This repository contains a Volunteer Portal backend implementation for the [AnimeCon 2021](https://www.animecon.nl/) festival.
 The frontend may be found in the [volunteer-portal](https://github.com/AnimeNL/volunteer-portal) project, also published on GitHub.